bayzat/monorepo-dependency-checker/README.md

 Check for consistent usage of version across the monorepo packages.

+It will also check that all monorepo packages have the version which is defined in `lerna.json` and that they are addressed by this version also by other packages.
+It ensures that bootstrapping in fixed/locked version mode works properly.

 ## Prerequisites

-This tool assumes that you use [Lerna](https://lernajs.io/) for the monorepo multiple package management.
+This tool assumes that you use [Lerna](https://lernajs.io/) for the monorepo multiple package management with fixed/locked version mode.

 ## Installing